jcuenod/imgCheckbox/README.md

 ## Events

-Event callbacks are accessible via the options menu.
+Event callbacks are accessible via the options object.
 Use the syntax:

 ```JavaScript
 $("img").imgCheckbox({